-The tourism industry in the Algarve region of southern Portugal has exploded in recent decades.
-The Algarve is known for the 300 days of sunshine a year, the endlessly long sandy beaches and the blue ocean.
+The tourism industry in the Algarve region, located in southern Portugal, has exploded in recent decades.
+The Algarve is known for its 300 days of sunshine a year, its endless sandy beaches, and its blue ocean.

-However, wine-growing in the Algarve also has a long tradition, in fact countless bottles of high-quality wine are produced there every year.
+But winemaking also has a long tradition in the Algarve; in fact, countless bottles of high-quality wine are produced there every year.
 Who would have thought?

-In the following, you will not only get more detailed insights into the holiday paradise of the Algarve, but will also be introduced to the amazingly long history and current developments in winegrowing in the Algarve.
+In the following, you will not only gain more detailed insights into the holiday paradise of the Algarve, but will also be introduced to the astonishingly long history and current developments of wine growing in the Algarve.

 The diversity of the Algarve